PeterCullenBurbery/PeterCullenBurbery/README.md

 I really like JetBrains IDEs.
 I have access to JetBrains products for free as a student.
 I have used IntelliJ IDEA Ultimate, PyCharm, Fleet, WebStorm, Datagrip, Space, MPS, Android Studio, and Php Storm.
 I use GitHub to sync work for my classes at Marshall University between computers and for work I do with Wolfram Mathematica which I also use a lot.
 I also enjoy using BricsCAD Ultimate by Bricscys which I have access to for free as a student.
 I am also excited about GitHub copilot which I have access to for free as a student.

 I'm working on a minor in computer science at Marshall University and I have also learned at Zero to Mastery Academy and freecodecamp.org.
+I also enjoy reading the art of computer programming by Donald Knuth.

 I'm currently learning about combinatorics, factorials, binomials, subfactorials, Catalan numbers, multinomials, rising factorials, falling factorials, permutations, combinations, and derangements.

 <!--
 **PeterCullenBurbery/PeterCullenBurbery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.